This is one of those pull-together-at-the-last-minute-from-the-pantry meals that is surprisingly good!

 - 6 baby (new) Yukon Gold potatoes (about 12 ounces), quartered

 - 1 medium onion, diced (about 2 cups)

-- 2 Tbsp unsalted butter (or ghee if you have it, or you can sub olive oil)
+- 2 tablespoons unsalted butter (or ghee if you have it, or you can sub extra virgin olive oil)

 - 2 teaspoons minced ginger